OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-wpf.md

 catch (MsalException ex)
 {
     // If MSAL cannot get a token, it will throw an exception.
-    // If hello user canceled hello login, it will result in the
+    // If the user canceled the login, it will result in the
     // error code 'authentication_canceled'.

     if (ex.ErrorCode == "authentication_canceled")
     {
-        MessageBox.Show("Sign in was canceled by hello user");
+        MessageBox.Show("Sign in was canceled by the user");
     }
     else
     {